 While many Springer Spaniels have a high prey drive and energy level that may make it difficult for them to live with cats, they can be trained to coexist peacefully.
-Proper introduction, socialization, obedience training, adequate physical and mental stimulation, positive reinforcement techniques are all essential for successful integration.
+Proper introduction, socialization, obedience training, adequate physical and mental stimulation, and positive reinforcement techniques are all essential for successful integration.

 How to make Springer spaniels and cats good companions?

 I have had 3 cats 5 dogs in my entire life.
 I repeated the same process to introduce each other.